BJ Andrade: Converge FiberXers (2023–2025)

 On August 26, 2023, Andrade declared for the PBA season 48 draft.
 During the draft, he was selected by the Converge FiberXers with the tenth overall pick, joining his uncle Danny Ildefonso in the team.
 On September 25, he signed a rookie contract with Converge, which reportedly lasts for two years.
 His debut for Converge was delayed after suffering an ACL injury which rendered him out of the 2023–24 PBA Commissioner's Cup.
 His debut would come during the 2024 PBA Philippine Cup in a game against the Magnolia Chicken Timplados Hotshots on March 16, 2024.

-Blackwater Bossing (2025–present)
+Blackwater Bossing (2025–2026)

 In 2025, Converge traded Andrade to Blackwater in exchange for Rey Suerte.

+While his contract was to last until September 2026, he was released by Blackwater with permission from team owner Dioceldo Sy to pursue a career overseas.

+Winling (2026–present)

+Andrade joined the Winling Basketball Club of the Hong Kong A1 Division Championship in July 2026.
+Since he was born in Hong Kong, he is considered as a local player and not subject to a player quota.
+He signed a three-year contract with Winling.